bbfrederick/picachooser/INSTALL.rst

 Run PICAchooser to look at a series of independent components and assign them a rating:
 ::

-    PICAchooser FEATDIRECTORY --melodicdir MELODICDIRECTORY
+    PICAchooser FEATDIRECTORY MELODICDIRECTORY mode

 Docker installation
 ===================
-As of 1.0.0rc4, there is now a Docker container with a full PICAchooser installation.
-To use this,

-first make sure you have docker installed and properly configured, then run the following:
+There is a Docker container with a full PICAchooser installation.
+To use this, first make sure you have docker installed and properly configured, then run the following:
 ::

     docker pull fredericklab/picachooser:VERSIONNUMBER